GoogleChrome/web.dev/src/site/content/en/blog/zalando/index.md

 We did not want to stop there, as we wanted to take the opportunity to not only be reactive towards performance but also proactive.
-Making the jump from Lighthouse node module to [Lighthouse CI (LHCI) server](https://web.dev/lighthouse-ci/) was not too difficult.
+Making the jump from Lighthouse node module to [Lighthouse CI (LHCI) server](/lighthouse-ci/) was not too difficult.
 We opted for the self hosted solution in order to give us a a better integration with our existing company services.
-Our LHCI server application gets built as a Docker image, it's then deployed to our Kubernetes cluster together with a PostgreSQL database, and reports to our Github.
+Our LHCI server application gets built as a Docker image, which is then deployed to our Kubernetes cluster together with a PostgreSQL database, and reports to our GitHub.

 Our framework was already providing some performance feedback to developers&mdash;
 component bundle sizes were being compared to threshold values on every commit.